slbailey/retrovue-doc-standards/README.md

-# retrovue-doc-standards
+# Retrovue Documentation Standards

-A collection documentation on how we develop documentation for Retrovue - so all components are documented equally
+This repository defines shared documentation conventions, templates, and examples used across all Retrovue projects.